Deep Security 20 is a long-term support release (LTS).

 We encourage you to update your software on a regular basis.
 Software updates provide additional features, security updates, performance improvements, and updates to stay in sync with updates from other software in your data center or cloud ecosystem.
 Keeping software updated regularly also ensures that, if support is required, you have a supported upgrade path to any updates that contain necessary fixes.

-Deep Security supports upgrades from the last 2 major releases for all Deep Security software components (Deep Security Manager, Deep Security Agent, and Deep Security Relay).
+Deep Security supports upgrades from the last 2 major releases for all Deep Security software components (Deep Security Manager, Deep Security Agent, and Deep Security Relay), as long as the release that you're upgrading from is still within its support period.
+Check the support periods for LTS releases or for FR releases to make sure the version you're upgrading from is supported.

-You can upgrade to Deep Security 20 from these older versions:
+You can upgrade to Deep Security 20 from these versions until they reach their end-of-support dates:

 - Deep Security 11 (LTS)